projecthelena/helm-charts/charts/clustercost-agent-k8s/README.md

 ### AWS node price overrides

 The agent ships with embedded AWS pricing data.
+Leave `pricing: null` and the agent will pick its defaults.
 To override/add entries via Helm, specify:

 ```yaml
 pricing: